 SEOUL, South Korea — Taiwan revealed Tuesday that its military command structure has been decentralized, enabling units, under the initiative of local commanders, to respond immediately to a surprise attack.

-The adoption of dispersed but empowered command structures also suggests that the island’s defenders could sustain combat under individual officers, regardless of an electronic warfare offensive that blacks out communications — or the decapitation of Taipei’s political leadership.
+The adoption of dispersed but empowered command structures also suggests that the island’s defenders could sustain combat under individual officers, regardless of an electronic warfare offensive that disrupts communications or the decapitation of Taipei’s political leadership.

-“If the enemy suddenly launches an attack, all units are to implement ’distributed control’ without waiting for orders and, under a ’decentralised’ mode of command, carry out their combat missions,” Taipei’s Defense Ministry stated in a new document, per reports from Taiwan.
+“If the enemy suddenly launches an attack, all units are to implement ‘distributed control’ without waiting for orders and, under a ‘decentralized’ mode of command, carry out their combat missions,” the Defense Ministry stated in a new document, per reports from Taiwan.

-The reference to a sudden attack references how Chinese forces have inched closer to Taiwan since then-U.S. House Speaker Nancy Pelosi visited in 2022.
+The reference to a sudden attack refers to how Chinese forces have inched closer to Taiwan since U.S. House Speaker Nancy Pelosi visited in 2022.

-As recently as Tuesday, Taiwan’s Defense Ministry reported on X the presence of 13 Chinese aerial sorties close to the island, nine of which crossed the Median Line in the Taiwan Strait.
+As recently as Tuesday, the Taiwanese Defense Ministry reported the presence of 13 Chinese aerial sorties close to the island, nine of which crossed the Median Line in the Taiwan Strait.

 “The Chinese communists have never renounced the use of force to annex Taiwan and continue to intensify joint training across services, shifting from purely military drills to routine, multi-service, real-combat-oriented exercises,” Taipei’s report stated.

-In recent years, there have been concerns that China could requisition civilian roll-on, roll-off ferries to transport amphibious troops, as London did during the 1982 Falklands War — a subject of Chinese military study.
-Then, earlier this year, a specific amphibious asset being developed by Beijing was photographed in southern China: a series of landing barges that can be linked to provide a “bridge” that convey vehicles from offshore to landing beaches.
+In recent years, concerns have arisen that China could requisition civilian roll-on, roll-off ferries to transport amphibious troops, as London did during the 1982 Falklands War — a subject of interest to Chinese military studies.
+Earlier this year, a specific amphibious asset being developed by Beijing was photographed in southern China: a series of landing barges that can be linked to provide a “bridge” that conveys vehicles from offshore to landing beaches.

 Specialist media Naval News calls them “novel” and says they may be influenced by the “Mulberry Harbors” the Allies used in Normandy in 1944.